Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

-Combining the contrast of the parity oscillation with the measured populations in the states $\ket{00}$ and $\ket{11}$, we obtain a motional Bell state fidelity for the state \mbox{$\ket{\Phi^+,\uparrow\uparrow}$} of $F_\text{Bell}^\text{motion} = 0.75^{+1}_{-1}$ (uncorrected for SPAM errors).
-Currently, this value is limited by the bare Bell state generation fidelity in the electronic manifold~\cite{SM} and the combined transduction fidelity for both atoms.
+Combining the contrast of the parity oscillation with the measured populations in the states $\ket{00}$ and $\ket{11}$, we obtain a motional Bell state fidelity for the state \mbox{$\ket{\Phi^+,\uparrow\uparrow}$} of $F_\text{Bell}^\text{motion} = 0.75^{+1}_{-1}$ (uncorrected for SPAM errors, but with erasure excision used to correct for errors in the preparatory spin-motion transduction~\cite{SM}).
+This value is limited by the bare Bell state generation fidelity in the electronic manifold (which has been improved since the data for this manuscript was taken~\cite{Finkelstein2024,Tsai2025,SM}) and the combined transduction fidelity for both atoms.
+We find the coherence time (fitted with Gaussian decay) of the motionally-entangled state is $96^{+5}_{-5} \, \text{ms}$ (Fig.~\ref{Fig4}C), comparable to the single-atom motional lifetime (Fig.~\ref{Fig3}G).
+Both the transduction fidelity and lifetime will likely improve with better trap intensity stabilization.

-Importantly, the lifetime of motionally-entangled states is relatively long.
-We quantify this by measuring the amplitude of the parity oscillation signal as a function of hold time (Fig.~\ref{Fig4}C).
-We embed this measurement in a motion-echo sequence, as in the single atom case\cite{SM}, to remove the effects of shot-to-shot trap variation.
-We observe a Gaussian decay, with a $1/e$ decay time of $96^{+5}_{-5} \, \text{ms}$.
-This coherence time is similar to the one obtained for the single-atom motional superposition case, and we expect this also to improve through better trap intensity stabilization.

-These results demonstrate Bell pair generation of motional states in separate traps spaced by distances much larger than the spatial extent of the atomic wavefunction; in our particular implementation, traps are separated by $\approx3.3\ \mu$m, while the ground state wavefunction spread along the array axis is only ${\approx}60$ nm.
-To our knowledge, this is the first demonstration of motional Bell pair generation for neutral atoms in general, following earlier work with ions~\cite{Jost2009}.
+These results demonstrate Bell pair generation of motional states in separate traps spaced by distances much larger than the spatial extent of the atomic wavefunction; in our particular implementation, traps are separated by $\approx3.3\ \mu$m, whereas the ground state wavefunction spread along the array axis is only ${\approx}60$ nm.

-Using this versatile control we can go one step beyond pure motional entanglement, and demonstrate hyper-entanglement of motion and electronic state.
-In a hyper-entangled state, more than a single degree of freedom is in an entangled state, yielding a larger Hilbert space with various applications such as entanglement purification\cite{Deng2017,Hu2021}, hyper-parallel quantum computation~\cite{Ren2014}, or superdense coding ~\cite{Hu2018,Graham2015}.
-To date, such hyper-entangled states have only been realized utilizing multiple degrees of freedom in the state of a photon~\cite{Deng2017}.